Russia–United States relations: "Reset" under Obama and Medvedev (2009–11)

-Despite U.S.–Russia relations becoming strained during the Bush administration, Russian president Dmitry Medvedev (president from May 2008 until May 2012, with Vladimir Putin as head of government) and U.S. president Barack Obama struck a warm tone at the 2009 G20 summit in London and released a joint statement that promised a "fresh start" in Russia–United States relations.
+Despite U.S.–Russia relations becoming strained during the Bush administration, Russian president Dmitry Medvedev (president from May 2008 until May 2012, with Vladimir Putin as Prime Minister during this period) and U.S. president Barack Obama struck a warm tone at the 2009 G20 summit in London and released a joint statement that promised a "fresh start" in Russia–United States relations.
 The statement also called on Iran to abandon its nuclear program and to permit foreign inspectors into the country.

 In March 2009, U.S. secretary of state Hillary Clinton and her Russian counterpart Sergey Lavrov symbolically pressed a "reset" button.
 The gag fell short as the Russian translation on the button was misspelt by the State Department and actually meant "overload" instead of "reset".
-After making a few jokes, they decided to press the button anyway.
+After making a few jokes and laughs, they decided to press the button anyway to symbolise friendship.

-In early July 2009, Obama visited Moscow where he had meetings with president Medvedev and prime minister Putin.
+In early July 2009, Obama visited Moscow where he had meetings with President Medvedev and Prime Minister Putin.
 Speaking at the New Economic School Obama told a large gathering, "America wants a strong, peaceful and prosperous Russia.
 This belief is rooted in our respect for the Russian people, and a shared history between our nations that goes beyond competition."
 Days after president Obama's visit to Moscow, U.S. vice president Joe Biden, noting that the U.S. was "vastly underestimat[ing] the hand that [it] h[e]ld", told a U.S. newspaper that Russia, with its population base shrinking and the economy "withering", would have to make accommodations to the West on a wide range of national-security issues.

-Biden's words, published shortly after his visit to Ukraine and Georgia, were interpreted by George Friedman of Stratfor as "reaffirm[ing] the U.S. commitment to the principle that Russia does not have the right to a sphere of influence in these countries or anywhere in the former Soviet Union"; Friedman pointed up a fundamental error in the analysis that underlay such thinking and predicted, "We suspect the Russians will squeeze back hard before they move off the stage of history".

 In March 2010, the United States and Russia reached an agreement to reduce their stockpiles of nuclear weapons.
 The new nuclear arms reduction treaty (called New START) was signed by President Obama and President Medvedev on April 8, 2010.
 The agreement cut the number of long-range nuclear weapons held by each side to about 1,500, down from the current 1,700 to 2,200 set by the Moscow Treaty of 2002.
 The New START replaced the 1991 Strategic Arms Reduction Treaty, which expired in December 2009.